Cluster Aggregated GAN (CAG): A Cluster-Based Hybrid Model for Appliance Pattern Generation: Experiments

 Moderately high values are desirable: too small indicates mode collapse, whereas excessively large values suggest unrealistic variability.
 This statistic quantifies whether the generator explores the full repertoire of usage patterns rather than collapsing to a single template.

-\textbf{Cluster Coverage (CC).} Given $K$ behavioural clusters extracted from real data, let $n^{(g)}_k$ be the number of generated samples assigned to cluster $k$.
+\item \textbf{Cluster Coverage (CC).} Given $K$ behavioural clusters extracted from real data, let $n^{(g)}_k$ be the number of generated samples assigned to cluster $k$.
 Coverage is defined as

 Values closer to~1 mean the generator reproduces all observed behavioural modes.
 This metric directly measures how many of the real world patterns survive in the synthetic dataset.
-A coverage gap implies some user behaviours disappear from training data, which would bias NILM models; maintaining high coverage ensures that even rare patterns (for example, late night microwave cycles) are synthesised.
+A coverage gap implies some user behaviours disappear from training data, which would bias NILM models; maintaining high coverage ensures that even rare patterns (e.g., late night microwave cycles) are synthesised.

-\textbf{Cluster Jensen–Shannon Divergence (CJ).} Let $p_r$ and $p_g$ be the normalised cluster histograms for real and generated data.
+\item \textbf{Cluster Jensen–Shannon Divergence (CJ).} Let $p_r$ and $p_g$ be the normalised cluster histograms for real and generated data.
 We compute